Physical attractiveness: Social effects

 People make judgments of physical attractiveness based on what they see, but also on what they know about the person.
 Specifically, perceptions of beauty are malleable such that information about the person's personality traits can influence one's assessment of another person's physical beauty.
 A 2007 study had participants first rate pictures for attractiveness.
 After doing distracting math problems, participants saw the pictures again, but with information about the person's personality.
 When participants learned that a person had positive personality characteristics (e.g., smart, funny, kind), that person was seen as more physically attractive.
 Conversely, a person with negative personality characteristics (e.g., materialistic, rude, untrustworthy) was seen as less physically attractive.
 This was true for both females and males.

 Physical attractiveness can have various social effects.
 For instance, humans tend to self-organise into couples where both parties have loosely similar attractiveness levels as judged by third parties.
 A survey conducted by London Guildhall University of 11,000 people showed that those who subjectively describe themselves as physically attractive earn more income than others who would describe themselves as less attractive.
 People who described themselves as less attractive earned, on average, 13% less than those who described themselves as more attractive, while the penalty for being overweight was around 5%.
 According to further research done on the correlation between looks and earnings in men, the punishment for unattractiveness is greater than the benefits of being attractive.
 However, in women the punishment is found to be equal to the benefits.
 Another study suggests that more physically attractive people are significantly more likely on average to earn considerably higher wages.
 Differences in income due to attractiveness was much more pronounced for men rather than women, and held true for all ranges of income.
 In the US the earnings disparities along the attractiveness continuum (net of controls) are similar or greater than the black-white disparity.
 A study from 2020 found that social scientists who are judged as being more attractive receive higher public speaking fees than less attractive social scientists, whereas for natural scientists, relative unattractiveness is a comparative advantage in terms of public speaking fees.

-It is important to note that other factors such as self-confidence may explain or influence these findings as they are based on self-reported attractiveness as opposed to any sort of objective criteria; however, as one's self-confidence and self-esteem are largely learned from how one is regarded by their peers while maturing, even these considerations would suggest a significant role for physical appearance.
+Other factors such as self-confidence may explain or influence these findings as they are based on self-reported attractiveness as opposed to any sort of objective criteria; however, as one's self-confidence and self-esteem are largely learned from how one is regarded by their peers while maturing, even these considerations would suggest a significant role for physical appearance.
 One writer speculated that "the distress created in women by the spread of unattainable ideals of female beauty" might possibly be linked to increasing incidence of depression.